benee55/MCMCHandbookSpatial/README.md

 Authors: Murali Haran, John Hughes, and Ben Seiyon Lee

+This repository contains the accompanying code for the book chapter "Latent Gaussian Models and Computation for Large Spatial Data" in the Handbook of MCMC.
+We provide instructions for implementing the featured approaches for the following three examples:

 Code for the following examples:
 1. Hermit Thrush Presence (n=4,937 areal units)